Jim

 |

-Sept 9th, 2007 on the Jim Jim Track.
-Thanks
+Taken by us Sept 9th, 2007 on the Jim Jim Track.

-to our Gagudju
+Thanks to our Gagudju Dreaming Guide.

-many times for us to take these photo's.
+He stopped so many times for us to take these photo's.

-Jim Jim Track in Kakadu National Park
+Flora on the Jim Jim Track in Kakadu National Park

-a sudden and pointed out the Bush Passionfruit
+all of a sudden and pointed out the Bush Passionfruit

 - top left photo.
-Then further along he stopped
+Then further along he stopped again

-also the time that turles layed there eggs.
+that turles layed there eggs.
+Sometime a tour guide

-of knowledge at the right time that no reading
+offer that little gem of knowledge at the right time

-Dreaming Guide.
+our Gagudju Dreaming Guide.

 |